-This course is intended to serve as a bridge between arithmetic and Elementary Algebra.
+0.0 Units This course is intended to serve as a bridge between arithmetic and Elementary Algebra.
 It includes a review of arithmetic, operations involving signed integers, fractions, and decimals, variables and proportion, introduction to statistics, geometry and measurement, and application problems.
 Students can petition to get credit for the credit Math 107 course by examination.
+This course is only offered in the self-paced Emporium mode.